You Deserve Full And Fair Compensation For Injuries In A Construction Accident

-New Orleans, Metairie and Baton Rouge are all cities with a great number of construction projects at any time.
-New construction means workers are operating heavy equipment, and that means the risk of serious injuries.
+New Orleans, Metairie and Baton Rouge have a great number of construction projects at any time.
+New construction means heavy equipment, power tools, ladder falls and other potential safety hazards.

-If you have been injured on a construction site, your employer may pressure you not to sue for your damages and losses.
-They may suggest that the resulting bad publicity would cause the company to lose the contract.
-They may even offer you cash or make other commitments if you promise not to sue.
+If you have been injured on a construction site, your employer may pressure you not to file a workers’ compensation claim or not to bring a lawsuit for your damages and losses.
+They may suggest that the bad publicity would cause the company to lose the contract.
+They may offer you cash or make other commitments if you promise not to sue.

 Construction Worker Injuries — Finding The Responsible Party — Maximizing Your Compensation

-The problem in trying to gain compensation is that it can be hard to tell who the negligent party was.
+It can be hard to identify who the negligent party was.
 Subcontractors have their own safety equipment, and contractors and subcontractors have different obligations, depending on their contracts.
-Therefore, you need a skilled lawyer to look at the contracts and determine who is potentially responsible and who can be held accountable for your losses and damages.
+Therefore, you need a skilled lawyer to look at the contracts and the circumstances of the accident to determine who is potentially accountable for your losses and damages.

 Get A Free Consultation With Schwartz Law Firm LLC

 A construction injury, even if apparently minor, can seriously alter your life and should be reported.
 To maximize your chances of filing a successful claim, make sure that your attorney is personally dedicated to securing your secure possible recovery.

 Please contact us online or call us at 504-266-0253 or 800-711-9366 to set up a free initial consultation.
 You pay nothing unless we win a recovery for you.